Lunar IceCube

-Lunar IceCube is a NASA nanosatellite orbiter mission that was intended to prospect, locate, and estimate amount and composition of water ice deposits on the Moon for future exploitation.
+Lunar IceCube was a NASA nanosatellite orbiter mission that was intended to prospect, locate, and estimate amount and composition of water ice deposits on the Moon for future exploitation.
 It was launched as a secondary payload mission on Artemis 1 (formerly known as Exploration Mission 1), the first flight of the Space Launch System (SLS), on 16 November 2022.
-As of February 2023 it is unknown whether NASA has contact with the satellite or not.
+As of February 2023 it is unknown whether NASA has established contact with the satellite or not.

 Overview

 The lunar mission was designed by Morehead State University and its partners, the Busek Company, NASA Goddard Space Flight Center (GSFC), and The Catholic University of America (CUA).
 It was selected in April 2015 by NASA's NextSTEP program (Next Space Technologies for Exploration Partnerships) and awarded a contract worth up to US$7.9 million for further development.

 The Lunar IceCube spacecraft has a 6U CubeSat format, with a mass of about 14 kg.
 It is one of ten CubeSats carried on board the maiden flight of the SLS, Artemis 1, as secondary payloads in cis-lunar space, in 2022.
 It was deployed during the lunar trajectory, and was intended to use an innovative electric RF ion engine to achieve lunar capture to an orbit about 100 km above the lunar surface, to make systematic measurements of lunar water features.
 The principal investigator is Ben Malphrus, Director of the Space Science Center at Morehead State University.